Instruments Interfacing – Diagnostic Devices Connectivity ‘Dev-Connect’

 CCS’s healthcare applications of today are ‘mobile’ ones with healthcare professionals practicing in numerous clinics, while critical information is being sent instantaneously to homes, laboratories and even across the globe.

 Health care providers that store patient data electronically or transmit health care information electronically are under pressure to comply with standards.
 These regulations have a number of implementing effects that set a high standard for the health care provider, specifically in regard to the security of digital networks that are increasingly used to transmit patient data.
-More and more of the medical worlds business relies on digital communication systems.
+More and more the business of the medical world relies on digital communication systems.
 Those networks contain the stored information available for transmissions that are open to security weaknesses.
 Past practices in managing network infrastructure are no longer acceptable.
-Security of the healthcare networks used to transmit and access the medical data is increasingly important and needs a secure and reliable network management technology.
+Security of the healthcare networks used to transmit and access medical data is increasingly important and needs a secure and reliable network management technology.
 When selecting equipment that transports private patient records, ensure that support for strong authentication schemes and data encryption (e.g. AES).

 Serial to Ethernet connectivity solutions have been used to network-enable various medical devices.
-Clearly, the increased productivity, decreased errors, improved patient care, protocol compliance and shorter billing cycles make for a strong business case for Ethernet enabling medical devices instead of the serial to serial connectivity model.
+Clearly, the increased productivity, decreased errors, improved patient care, protocol compliance, and shorter billing cycles make for a strong business case for Ethernet enabling medical devices instead of the serial to serial connectivity model.

 For a cost-effective serial-to-Ethernet solution that maintains serial device protocol integrity across Ethernet, Medical Analysers – Diagnostic Devices Connectivity ‘Dev-Connect’ is your best choice.
 The system provides the most authentic serial connections across Ethernet ensuring reliable and secure transmission of medical data across the network.